 - 3 carrots

-- Blue cheese or gorgonzola crumbles (substitute feta if you are not a blue cheese fan)
+- ¼ cup blue cheese or Gorgonzola crumbles (substitute feta if desired)

 - Olive oil

-- Roast the beets: Preheat the oven to 400F.
-Cut the greens and stems off of the beets; reserve the greens for later.
+- Preheat the oven to 400°F. Cut the greens and stems off the beets; reserve the greens.
 Wrap the beets in foil, place them on a baking tray, and bake for 50 minutes.
 Allow them to cool, then slip off the skin with your fingers.
 Click here for more detailed instructions.

-- Prepare the vegetables: Slice the beets into thin circular slices.
+- Slice the beets into thin circular slices.
 Shred the carrots.
-Chiffonade the beet greens (see these video instructions).
+Thinly slice (chiffonade) the beet greens (see these video instructions).
 Thaw the edamame (if frozen).

-- Plate the salad: On a plate, place the beet rounds in the middle of the plate.
-Top with beet greens, carrots, pistachios, and cheese crumbles; drizzle with with olive oil and a bit of kosher salt.
+- Place the beet rounds in the middle of 4 plates.
+Top with beet greens, edamame, carrots, pistachios, and cheese crumbles; drizzle with with olive oil and sprinkle with a bit of kosher salt.